By Arnold Vis

 As a company, we want all out teachers to thrive, and we’ll do our bit too.
 We’ve seen over the years that things like joining sports clubs and regular language lessons can help with feeling integrated.
 We’re always working on expanding the list of referrals we can make on those fronts, so don’t hesitate to ask!

 I hope this has helped make some sense of the complex Chinese teaching market at the moment.
-China is country like no other, with incredible people, culture and food.
+China is a country like no other, with incredible people, culture and food.
 And as an ESL destination, it offers unrivalled perks like flight reimbursements and free housing.

 If you’d like to learn more, check out our program page, and if you’d like to apply you can do so here.